-Practice

-Savings per unit are derived from the delta between the unit energy consumption in the baseline product or service and that of the efficient one.
-This savings delta can be a deemed value already included in the TRM, it can be calculated as part of the planning and baseline work that informs typical MT programs, or it can be directly tracked or researched.

-For MT programs that rely on shifts in practice or sales mix, an appropriate approach to calculating savings can be using the energy consumption embodied in the “standard practice” or “average sales mix” as opposed to a single widget-based calculation.
-When data is not available for the consumption of standard practice or average sales, modelling of an applicable energy code or standard can also be used.
+For MT programs that rely on shifts in practices or sales mixes, an appropriate approach to calculating savings may use the energy consumption embodied in the “standard practice” or “average sales mix,” rather than a single widget-based calculation.
+When data are not available for the consumption of standard practice or average sales, modelling of an applicable energy code or standard can also be used.

-Analysts can review existing sources of information for savings per unit (or base- and efficient- consumption) and use those estimates if they are applicable.
-These sources could include the Business Plan for the initiative; prior evaluations; TRMs; load forecasts; existing energy efficiency programs within the utility; emerging technology/R&D results; negotiated settlements on particular savings values, etc.
+Analysts can review and use existing sources of savings-per-unit information (or base- and efficient- consumption), if applicable.
+These sources could include TRMs; load forecasts; existing energy efficiency programs within the utility; emerging technology/R&D results; negotiated settlements on particular savings values, or other sources.
+Relevant information and associated data sources should be included in the ESF document.